 The National Revival, a social and cultural phenomenon that occurred in different European countries over 19th century, had taken, in the Russian Empire, the form of a heterogeneous movement called the “Russian style”.
 Born in the 1820s and inspired mainly by the architectural aesthetics of medieval Russia, the “Russian style” actively developed until the early 20th century, while its concept and its forms had been evolving over time.
 Various versions of the “Russian style” — the “Russian Byzantine style”, the “Pseudo-Russian style”, and the “Neo-Russian style” — caused vibrant debates on the national identity, its origins and visual expressions among Russian scholars, but also European intellectuals (Eugène Viollet-le-Duc, Russian Art, its Origins, its Constituent Elements, its Zenith, its Future, 1877).
 The recognition of the Russian School as a distinctive school of art by 19th-century Russian society accompanied and fueled discussions about the “Russian style” and its being national.
 The conference focuses on the concept of “Russian style” and its evolution in 19th-century Russia, from the official doctrine “Orthodoxy, Autocracy, Nationality” (1833) adopted under Emperor Nicholas I, to the artistic manifestations of the Abramtsevo Circle in the 1880s-1890s.
 The emphasis will be on the term of “Russian style”, on how it was perceived within 19th-century Russian society, as well as on the distinction between the “Russian style” strictly speaking and the “Russian theme” in Russian art of the time.

 Having Master’s degrees in Art History (University of St. Petersburg, 2006), in Modern Literature (Paris 4-Sorbonne University, 2007), and in Museum Studies (School of the Louvre, 2010), Karina Pronitcheva completed her Ph.
 D. thesis in Museum Studies conjointly at the Paris 3-Sorbonne nouvelle University and at the School of the Louvre (2016).
 Her thesis, The French Perfume industry in museums: between public and private sectors, holds on exhibitions of commercial products in museums and examines the interactions between luxury brands, public authorities and museum institutions in France from the 1920s to the 2010s.
-After having worked as Collection Curator at Fabergé Museum in St. Petersburg, Russia (2016-2018), she joined as a Researcher the St. Petersburg Institute of History of the Russian Academy of Sciences, and studies by now Russian Decorative Arts at the World’s Fairs between 1851 and 1900.
+After having worked as Collection Curator at Fabergé Museum in St. Petersburg, Russia (2016-2018), she joined as a Researcher the St. Petersburg Institute of History (RAS), and studies by now Russian Decorative Arts at the World’s Fairs between 1851 and 1900.